 The Native Medicinal Plant Research Garden is at 1865 E. 1600 Road in Douglas County, less than 10 minutes from downtown Lawrence and adjacent to the Prairie Moon Waldorf School grounds.
 It is part of the KU Field Station, which includes about 1,600 acres of research land with public trails three miles north of the garden.

-The garden site includes the research area, made up of 14 rows that are 50 feet long and hold a total of about 25 species each year; the demonstration/show garden just inside the front gate, with seven themed bed holding about 70 species of medicinal plants, each with an informational sign; and the KU Student Farm, made up of two sections of individual plots where KU students, faculty and staff grow their own vegetables.
+The garden site includes the research area, made up of rows that are 50 feet long and hold a total of about 25 species each year; the interpretive garden just inside the front gate, with seven themed beds holding about 70 species of medicinal plants, each with an informational sign; and the KU Student Farm, made up of two sections of individual plots where KU students, faculty and staff grow their own vegetables.
 The garden is open to the public dawn to dusk.
 We ask that you leave pets at home, as this is a research garden and our intent is to keep it as clean as possible.

 From time to time, we will hold tours and educational events there.
 Please check our Events tab for upcoming events.

 Directions (see Map): From downtown Lawrence, travel north across the bridge and follow Highway 59 to Highway 40.
 Turn east and travel 1.5 miles to East 1600 Road, then half a mile north to the garden.
 Please be careful at the intersection of Highway 40 and East 1600 Road.